-It was also lovely to welcome of first golden ticket winners from Year 11 who had been nominated by their teachers to join in as a treat.
-The four girls blended seamlessly with our Sixth form students and worked hard to produce some excellent moves.
+The supercurriculum is designed to give the students a taste of something different to help with their progression to University and beyond.
+This outstanding enrichment programme offers opportunities to all students to use their Wednesday afternoons to benefit them for their future.
+It was also lovely to welcome of first golden ticket winners from Rainhill High School who had been nominated by their teachers to join in as a treat.
+The four girls blended seamlessly with our Sixth Form students and worked hard to produce some excellent moves.

 Starting with a warm up, students quickly progressed into handstands and cartwheels over the dance studio, building their confidence to try out moves.
 Students progressed to learning the ginga move, important in Capoeira for keeping the energy high and the participant from being a static target and several kicks, from single to double.